 Diagnosing liver spots typically involves a combination of visual examination and, if necessary, diagnostic tests to confirm the nature of the spots.
 The process includes:

 If you want to diminish the appearance of age spots, several treatment options can help lighten or remove them.
-Since these spots form in the epidermis—the outermost layer of skin—any effective treatment must penetrate this layer to target the excess pigmentation.
+Successful management requires therapies that reach the epidermis, where the excess pigment resides, to lighten or remove the spots.

 If you have liver spots, there are several things you can do to manage their appearance and prevent new ones from developing.
 These include: